Shashi456/Shashi456.github.io/about.md

   - Bugging people i know and learning about the interesting stuff they are pursuing.
   - Trying to build things(very unsuccessfully though) and blogging on here.
   - Trying to learn category theory, you can take a look at my notes [here](https://github.com/Shashi456/Projects-and-courses/blob/master/Applied_Category_Theory.pdf).
   - I also write about the variety of books I read and you can find a list on my [goodreads](https://www.goodreads.com/user/show/18741614-pawan-sasanka).
 Although this might not be upto date, I do my best to keep it that way.
-I've decided to try reading a 100 books in 2022.
+I've decided to try and read a 100 books in 2022.